.NET and .ORG Domains Entering Redemption, May 25, 2026

 Read the reportA domain does not simply disappear.
 After expiration it enters one of three observable states: auction, redemption, or pending delete.
 Each has its own age distribution, TLD signature, and re-registration rate.

-Daily tracking of expired .COM, .NET, and .ORG domains across three exit paths: auction, redemption, and pending delete.
+Daily tracking of expired .COM and .NET domains across three exit paths: auction, redemption, and pending delete.

 Backordered by drop-catchers or held by the registrar for competitive resale.
 Typically higher-value names with traffic or backlinks.
 Auction closes 0–72h after expiration.